30 Fun Team Building Activities for Work

 24. You Gotta Have Hearts

-Activity: This team-building activity is a little more elaborate.
-Divide people up into three teams of two-to-five people.
+This team building activity is a little more elaborate.
+Divide people up into three teams of two to five people.
 Give each team a suit of cards, but keep the hearts.
 They cannot look at the cards.
 You are a dealer.
 Each team picks a leader.
 Tell them there will be 13 rounds, one for each card in their hand.
 You place one of your hearts face up.
 Each team leader places one of their cards face down next to it.
-The card with the highest value wins the number of points that the heart card is worth (numbered cards are face value, jacks are 11, queens 12, kinds 13 and aces 1 point).
+The card with the highest value wins the number of points that the heart card is worth (numbered cards are face value, jacks are 11, queens 12, kings 13 and aces 1 point).
 In the case of a tie, nobody wins.
 Once play begins no one is allowed to speak, but after five rounds and then again at the ninth round, allow the teams a couple of minutes to discuss their progress.
 Whoever gets 30 points first wins the game.

 Objective: Competing against team members is problematic.